 “Don’t worry!
 It will happen!”
-His shift ends in a few minutes and what he really wants is to find out if he is right about the infection.
+His shift ends in a few minutes and what he really wants is to find out if his hunch was right.

 Suddenly things get quiet and empty.
 As if New York decided to take a break from car accidents and deranged homeless people and sidewalk falls and life-threatening illness.

-Exhaustion hits and grief wins and I put my head in my hands.
-Worn down, exhausted from being Shirley Temple and marching along with a chirpy little song and a happy little tap.
-I am tired, almost 50 years old, and heartbroken.
-Before I can stop myself I’m crying silently
+And suddenly I am tired.
+About to hit 50, heartbroken, and exhausted from being Shirley Temple, always marching along with a chirpy little song and a happy little tap.
+Before I can stop myself I start crying silently

 Out of nowhere, I hear Florence’s voice.
 “Laughing or crying?”

 I look up.
 She is completely alert and sharp and curious.

 “I want you to feel better,” she states.
 “I had to change in later years.
 Working.”

 I sit up.
 “Working?
 Like teaching piano working?”

 “No,” she says.
 “Working on myself.
 Becoming equal to what I had wanted to do.”
 And then she looks at me… she looks at me and…

 A few hours ago she didn’t know my name or that I was her daughter.
 I was just the person she knew would always take care of her, rub her back, sing her songs, help her feel better - love her like a mommy loves her little girl.